chimohe/Includefile-blockchain-alternative/README.md

 # Includefile-blockchain-alternative
 Includefile blockchain alternative

+written by chatgpt 3.5

-Certainly, here's a README summary for the code:
+Certainly, here's a README summary

 **Blockchain Interaction Interface**

-written by chatgpt 3.5

 This project provides a simple web interface to interact with a Perl script that manages a blockchain-like structure using cryptographic techniques.
 Users can trigger the addition of data to the blockchain through a web button.